Compressed Hypothesis Testing: To Mix or Not to Mix?: Appendix

-Suppose that $P$ is the empirical distribution of observation data under the sensing vector $a_1$, and that $P'$ is the empirical distribution of observation data under the sensing vector $a_2$.
-Then the Neyman-Pearson testing decides that hypothesis $H_1$ is true if, for a certain constant $T$,
+where $X_i$ is the $i$-th random variable.
+Then, suppose that $P$ is the empirical distribution of observation data under the sensing vector $\ba_1$, and that $P'$ is the empirical distribution of observation data under the sensing vector $\ba_2$.
+The likelihood ratio test in \eqref{eq:likelihood_ratio} is equivalent to

-where $D(P||Q) \triangleq \sum_{y \in \mathcal{X}} P(y) \log \frac{P(y)}{Q(y)}$, which is the relative entropy or Kullback-Leibler distance between two probability mass functions $P$ and $Q$.
-By the Sanov's theorem \cite{coverbook}, the error exponent of the second kind, namely wrongly deciding ``hypothesis $H_1$ is true'' when hypothesis $H_2$ is actually true, is given by the following optimization problem:
+where $D(P||Q) := \sum_{y \in \chi} P(y) \log \frac{P(y)}{Q(y)}$, which is the relative entropy or Kullback-Leibler distance between two probability mass functions $P$ and $Q$.
+By using the Sanov's theorem \cite[Theorem 11.4.1]{coverbook} to derive the probability of error, the error exponent of the second kind, i.e., wrongly deciding ``hypothesis $H_1$ is true'' when hypothesis $H_2$ is actually true, is stated by the following optimization problem: